Zarad0X/Zarad0X/README.md

- - Hi, I’m @Zarad0X, a undergraduate student majoring in computer science.
+ - Hi, I’m @Zarad0X, an undergraduate student majoring in computer science.
  - I’m interested in cv & embodied ai.
  - I’m currently learning  3d vision and some robotics.
  - I’m looking to collaborate on cv & robotics.